ddroid/playproject/doc/state/temp.md

        - **`raw`** (Raw Content)
          - Stores raw file content as an `object` or `string`.
        - **`link`** (External File Link)
-         - Stores a link to an external file (any type).
+         - Stores a link to an external file (any type), the file needs to be inside the module folder.

 ---
 ## Module Structure and Usage